qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

 2.1 Shared resources

+.. note:: Shared libraries are only than to be considered as a shared resource if the feature and the related safety mechanisms are using this specific library.
+If the library is not used by the feature or the related safety mechanisms, it is not a shared resource.

-.. list-table:: DFA shared resources
+.. list-table:: DFA shared resources (used for Platform Feature DFA)
   :header-rows: 1
   :widths: 10,30,30,30

   * - ID
     - Violation cause shared resources
     - Simplification
-    - Importance (can be used for priorisation)
+    - Importance (can be used for prioritization)
   * - SR_01_01
     - Reused software modules
     -